-me et the low target, can we...
+To meet the low target, can we...

 Produce 75% of the Low Target with Solar?

 We have 7x the amount of prime solar or 54x the amount of base solar needed to meet this goal

 Produce 25% of the Low Target with Wind?

-We have 23x the amount of prime wind or 206x the amount of base wind needed to mee this goal

-Produce 100% of the Low Target with Solar?

-We have 5x the amount of prime solar or 40x the amount of base solar needed to meet this goal

-Produce 100% of the Low Target with Wind?

-We have 6x the amount of prime wind or 52x the amount of base wind needed to meet this goal

-me et the high target, can we

-Produce 75% of the High Target with Solar?

-We have 2x the amount of prime solar or 18x the amount of base solar needed to meet this goal

-Produce 25% of the Low Target with Wind?

-We have 8x the amount of prime wind or 69x the amount of base wind needed to meet this goal

-Produce 100% of the High Target with Solar?

-We have Out the encount of unime calor on 4 Author encount of hears calor readed to react

-We have 2x the amount of prime solar or 14x the amount of base solar needed to meet this goal
+We have 23x the amount of prime wind or 206x the amount of base wind needed to meet this goal Produce 100% of the Low Target with Solar?
+We have 5x the amount of prime solar or 40x the amount of base solar needed to meet this goal Produce 100% of the Low Target with Wind?
+We have 6x the amount of prime wind or 52x the amount of base wind needed to meet this goal To meet the high target, can we Produce 75% of the High Target with Solar?
+We have 2x the amount of prime solar or 18x the amount of base solar needed to meet this goal Produce 25% of the Low Target with Wind?
+We have 8x the amount of prime wind or 69x the amount of base wind needed to meet this goal Produce 100% of the High Target with Solar?
+We have 2x the amount of prime solar or 14x the amount of base solar needed to meet this goal Produce 100% of the High Target with Wind?
 We have 2x the amount of prime wind or 17x the amount of base wind needed to meet this goal